Honcker/frontend_code_interview/README.md

 ### Extra Credit
+- Serve these pages in a node.js server(Express.JS)
   - Have the search component call a nodejs/expressjs backend